aiforged/docs/docs/services/utilities/image-pre-processing.md

 The AIForged Image Processor is a utility service used to pre-process documents before OCR or downstream extraction.
 By applying operations such as background whitening, comment removal, deskewing, noise reduction, and more, this utility can dramatically improve OCR accuracy and the reliability of downstream workflows.

-{% hint style="info" %}
+!!! info
     Use the Image Processor as a pre-processor to clean up scans, remove unwanted marks, or normalize visuals before handing documents off to OCR or classification services.
-{% endhint %}

 ***